-By Daren Curry, Partner and Lisa Perfrement, Associate
+By Daren Curry, Partner

 The NSW Court of Appeal decision in Worth v HDI Global Speciality SE NSWCA 185 is notable for its analysis of the insured’s entitlement to indemnity for property damage and business interruption losses and demonstrates how that entitlement will be governed by the terms of the policy notwithstanding the insurer’s wrongful failure to indemnify.

 In September 2015, the insured’s home was substantially destroyed by fire.

 The house and business were insured under the insurer’s Home Based Business Property Insurance policy.
 By a Deed of Release, and whilst the cause of the fire remained under investigation, the insurer granted a “conditional indemnity”, under which it agreed to pay the insured in accordance with the policy.
 In turn, she agreed to repay those moneys in the event that a “police force” found that she had deliberately caused the fire.
 The insurer later advised the insured that it denied her claim, relying in part on a police forensic report concluding that the fire had been deliberately lit.